ShinaJr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The 7-puts_half.c program writes a function that prints half of a string, followed by a new line.
 The 8-print_array.c program writes a function taht prints n elements of an array of integers, followed by a new line.
 The 9-strcpy.c program writes a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest."
+The 100-atoi.c program writes a function that converts a string to an integer